Table of Contents Show

 3. Seek Other Changes to the contract3.
 Seek Other Changes to the contract

 Depending on how much bargaining power you have, you may be able to renegotiate for a more favorable contract.
 The selling price, while important, isn’t everything.
-Contingencies are also essential and could be more in line with what your priorities are.
-For instance, buyers trying to sell and buy simultaneously could benefit a lot from including a home sale contingency in the contract.
+Contingencies are also essential and could be more in line with your priorities.
+For instance, buyers trying to sell and buy simultaneously could benefit from including a home sale contingency in the contract.
 You could also ask for a change to the closing date if that’s important to you.
 Please note A contingency on selling your current home is not typical in NYC and will usually get in the way of a deal.

 Final ThoughtsFinal Thoughts